Guy Ritchie: 2003–2015: Critical disappointments and Sherlock Holmes

-Ritchie's next directorial effort was Sherlock Holmes (2009), based on the character of the same name created by Sir Arthur Conan Doyle.
-Starring Robert Downey Jr. and Jude Law, the film was released on 25 and 26 December 2009 in the United States and United Kingdom, respectively.
-Sherlock Holmes was a box-office hit, taking more than $520 million worldwide, and garnered mixed to favourable reviews from critics and general viewers.
-The feature received multiple accolades, including two Academy Award nominations for Best Original Score and Best Art Direction, and Downey won a Golden Globe Award for Best Actor.
-In 2011, Ritchie directed the sequel, Sherlock Holmes: A Game of Shadows.
-Released on 16 December, the film was a commercial success, grossing more than $545 million worldwide.
-A. O. Scott of The New York Times praised Ritchie for "taking liberties" with the characters, and writes that both films depict "a smoky, overcast Victorian world, infuses it with an air of jocular, hairy laddishness and stages a lot of fights in fussy and tiresome slow motion".
+Ritchie's next directorial effort was Sherlock Holmes (2009), starring Robert Downey Jr. and Jude Law.
+The film was released on 25 and 26 December 2009 in the United States and United Kingdom.
+It was a box-office hit, taking more than $520 million worldwide, and garnered mixed to favourable reviews from critics and general viewers.
+It received multiple accolades, including two Academy Award nominations for Best Original Score and Best Art Direction, and Downey won a Golden Globe Award for Best Actor.
+In 2011, Ritchie directed the sequel Sherlock Holmes: A Game of Shadows.
+It was released on 16 December and was an even greater commercial success, grossing more than $545 million worldwide.
+A. O. Scott of The New York Times criticized Ritchie for "taking liberties" with the characters, and wrote that both films depict "a smoky, overcast Victorian world, infuses it with an air of jocular, hairy laddishness and stages a lot of fights in fussy and tiresome slow motion".

 In 2012, Ritchie produced a trailer for the video game Call of Duty: Black Ops II.
 In 2013, he directed a commercial for H&M featuring David Beckham.
 A year later, he directed a commercial for whisky brand Haig, which also stars Beckham.
-He made a return to film in 2015, with The Man From U.N.C.L.E., a remake of the 1960s spy series of the same name.
-The screenplay, written by Ritchie and collaborator Lionel Wigram, tells the story of a CIA and a KGB agent who work together to stop a criminal organisation from constructing a nuclear weapon.
-A number of actors were considered for the lead roles, with Henry Cavill and Armie Hammer eventually being cast.
+He made a return to film in 2015 with The Man From U.N.C.L.E., a remake of the 1960s spy series.
+Ritchie and Lionel Wigram wrote the screenplay about a CIA agent and a KGB agent who work together to stop a criminal organisation from constructing a nuclear weapon.
+Henry Cavill and Armie Hammer played the lead roles.
 Principal photography commenced in 2013 in London and Italy, with rewrites to the script during filming.
-The film was released on 14 August 2015 by Warner Bros. to a mixed critical reception from critics.
-Glenn Kenny, writing for RogerEbert.com opined, "[the film] is only intermittently engaging and amusing, and those portions of the movie that succeed are also frustrating.
-Because they're cushioned by enervated, conceptually befuddled, and sometimes outright indifferent stuff".
+It was released on 14 August 2015 by Warner Bros. to a mixed critical reception.
+Glenn Kenny on RogerEbert.com writes that it "is only intermittently engaging and amusing, and those portions of the movie that succeed are also frustrating."
 However, he praised Hugh Grant's performance which "saves the movie".